TSE ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 05, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Trinseo PLC (: TSE) alleging that the Company violated federal securities laws.
+NEW YORK, May 9, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Trinseo PLC (NYSE: TSE) alleging that the Company violated federal securities laws.

 Class Period: May 3, 2021 to March 27, 2023